Why Return of Premium Plans Might Not Be The Best Idea?

 - HDFC Life Click 2 Protect Life Income Plus Option is another plan that provides a maturity benefit.
 Until the maturity of the policy, you will get 0.1% of the base sum assured as a regular income every month, from the age of 60 years.
 On the maturity of the policy, the remaining sum assured will be paid to you as a lump sum.

-TROP plans give you your money back if you survive the policy term, but you don’t earn any returns on the money paid.
+TROP plans give you your money back if you survive the policy term, but you don’t earn any returns on the money paid - it gives a very poor return of investment.
 Ideally, it is wise not to mix up both insurance and investment.
 Hence, we recommend that you keep them separate and don’t go for a product that offers both.
-Buy a regular term insurance cover that is adequate for your family, and invest the remaining amount in other investment avenues that will give you better returns.
+Buy a regular term insurance cover that is adequate for your family, and invest the extra (100%) premium you shell out for a TROP plan into a mutual fund or an index fund for the policy term.
+That way, you are likely to get way better returns than the poor/negligible returns you get from a TROP policy.

 - A TROP plan offers you a survival benefit in case you survive the term of the policy, in addition to offering a death benefit, in case your death occurs.